kamilazdybal/being-an-academic/README.md

 - 🎥 : A video
 - 🎧 : A podcast
-- 📄 : A short article
+- 📄 : An article
 - 📖 : A book
 - 🏛️ : A course